lts-beratung/capitana/readme.md

       --interactive Executes capitana interactively.
       --no-warnings Treats all stderr as an error and not a warning.
       --list [variables|microservices|stages] List configured variables.
+      --listAllowed microservice Lists the stages the microservice is allowed to run through.
     Examples
     $ capitana deploy --all
       executes stage 'deploy' on all microservices